Joshua Tree National Park On a Budget

 Reservations can be made up to 6 months in advance at www.recreation.gov or (877)444-6777.
 Campers: don't worry about forgetting camping gear or running short on supplies; a 24-hour Walmart is available just outside the park on the northwest side on Twentynine Palms Highway.

-Those who aren't ready to rough it can find a multitude of accommodations on Twentynine Palms Highway.
+Those who aren't ready to rough it can find a multitude of accommodations on Twentynine Palms Highway or in other areas around the park.
+For example, check out these epic Airbnbs in Joshua Tree.
 Joshua Tree Inn is a well-located, kitschy place full of character for a great value and the High Desert Motel offers basic, clean rooms convenient to the park entrance and visitors center.
 Mid-level accommodations include the corporate Holiday Inn Express Hotel and Suites, Best Western Hotel and Suites and the Fairfield Inn and Suites, which offer free breakfast and more creature comforts consistent with standardized hotel brands.
 Those seeking sophistication can stay at the Sagewater Spa, which offers a luxurious, quiet getaway on the west side of the park.

 Horseback riding is a wonderful way to explore the park, which has more than 200 miles of equestrian trails, allowing riders to travel through canyons, open lands and dry washes.
 Campsites which allow horses and stock animals (limited to mules) are Black Rock Horse Camp and Ryan Horse Camp, which require reservations and a fee of between $15-20 per night.